Banana Backpacks: Supporting Education and Clean Water in Cambodia

 Our flagship product is a full size, 60L travel backpack.
 We specifically designed this bag to solve frustrations travelers often have with top-loading backpacks that lack organizational capabilities or style.
 Social impact is at the heart of our backpacks’ design.
 Additionally, we also implement ethical production practices.

 To achieve this, every bag supports one child’s education in Cambodia.
 The child’s name is embroidered in the Khmer script on the heart (left) strap of each backpack.
 Through our local NGO partner, each child is provided with two meals/day at school for a year.
 This program is imperative to tackling barriers to accessing education in Cambodia.
 It encourages parents in one of the country’s most disadvantaged provinces to send their children to school.
 Furthermore it encourages these parents to keep their children in school.
 This is especially important as dropout rates usually skyrocket once children reach the secondary level.
-Sustainably, while we have yet to make this backpack out of recycled materials, we’ve built it with the most durable fabric we could find to last travellers a lifetime and generate less waste.
+Sustainably, while we have yet to make this backpack out of recycled materials, we’ve built it with the most durable fabric we could find to last travelers a lifetime and generate less waste.

 Supplying Clean Water to Cambodian Families, One Tee Shirt at a Time